Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Finite statistics entanglement characterization

-\textit{Finite statistics entanglement characterization.}--- In order to certify the violation of one of the on $k$-separability bounds~(\ref{eq:ksepcrit}) one has to ensure that the statistical error $\delta$ of $\tilde{\mathcal R}^{(2)}$ does not exceed the amount of the observed violation.
+In order to certify the violation of the $k$-separability bounds~(\ref{eq:ksepcrit}) one has to ensure that the statistical error $\delta$ of $\tilde{\mathcal R}^{(2)}$ does not exceed the amount of the observed violation.
 This can be ensured by choosing the total number of measurements appropriately according to the previously discussed methods.
 Even more, since we aim to exclude the hypothesis that the state is, e.g., $k$-separable, we can improve our procedure by invoking upper bounds on the variances~(\ref{eq:VarianceR2tilde}) for $k$-separable states, respectively, instead of the overall upper bound used in Fig.~\ref{fig_3}(a-c).
-As this can only be done using the Chebyshev-Cantelli inequality we will focus on this approach in the following. \\ We demonstrate the above procedure using again the state $\rho_\text{GHZ}^{(N)}(p)$ and first determine the total number of measurements $M_\text{tot}^{(\text{opt})}$ required in order to certify that it is not fully-separable and not in the class of $W$-type entangled states~\cite{tran1,tran2,MeMoments1,MeMoments2} (see Fig.~\ref{fig_3}(d,e)).
-We find that already moderate numbers of less than $M_\text{tot}^{(\text{opt})}=2000$ are enough to certify their violation for up to $N=60$ qubits.
-Divergences displayed in Fig.~\ref{fig_3}(d) are generally due to the asymptotically decreasing difference between the true value of $\mathcal R^{(2)}$ of the state under consideration and the respective bound of the targeted criterion.
-A similar behavior can be observed for the violation of different degrees of $k$-separability (see Fig.~\ref{fig_3}(f)).
-In this case $M_\text{tot}^{(\text{opt})}$ is generally on a higher level due to the increasing tightness of the bounds~(\ref{eq:ksepcrit}) for smaller $k$.
+As this can only be done using the Chebyshev-Cantelli inequality we will focus on this approach in the following. \\ We demonstrate the above procedure using the state $\rho_\text{GHZ}^{(N)}(p)$ and first determine the total number of measurements $M_\text{tot}^{(\text{opt})}$ required to certify that it is not fully-separable (i.e. $\mathcal R^{(2)} \leq 1/3^N$) and not in the class of $W$-states~\cite{tran1,tran2,MeMoments1,MeMoments2} (see Fig.~\ref{fig_3}(d,e) and also App.~\ref{app:BoundsMoments}).
+We find that already moderate numbers of $M_\text{tot}^{(\text{opt})}\lesssim 2000$ are enough to certify their violation for up to $N=60$ qubits.
+Divergences displayed in Fig.~\ref{fig_3}(d) are due to the asymptotically decreasing difference between the true value of $\mathcal R^{(2)}$ and the respective bound of the targeted criterion.
+A similar behavior is observed for the violation of different degrees of $k$-separability (see Fig.~\ref{fig_3}(f)).
+In this case $M_\text{tot}^{(\text{opt})}$ is generally on a higher level due to the increasing tightness of the bounds~(\ref{eq:ksepcrit}) for smaller $k$. \\